General pension FAQs

 If you have 10 years of PSEUI contributions (not including a transfer in) then you can (at least on paper) retire from 58 years.
 If you then choose to receive the PSEUI pension immediately then this is at a reduced rate.
 Reduced rate means that for every year before your normal retirement age you will lose almost 2 years of contributions.
 The reduced rate is applied also to the minimum pension (see point 19).

 Check the pensions calculator.
-Alternatively, you can retire early and defer receipt of the pension.
+Alternatively, you can retire early and defer receipt of the pension (deferred pension).

 1. What alternatives to early retirement exist?

-Limited part-time (‘phased retirement’): you go part-time (50%) but receive 60% of your salary for the last 3 years (you can choose to make full or reduced pension contributions).
+Limited part-time (‘phased retirement’/pre-retirement part-time): you go part-time (50%) but receive 60% of your salary for the last 3 years (you can choose to make full or reduced pension contributions, the choice is yours).
 You do not receive any part of your pension during this time.

 This list is not definitive, please let us know of any ideas you may have!